swutw/CPEX_CV_object_oriented/README.md

 1. Per Step 1 in "Steps for automatically downloading the figures", if any of the 3 models' runs are not complete out to the day 2 forecast, open _./supplementary/switches_download.txt_ and change the model's associated switches to False.
 Then, go into _./supplementary/crop_edit_daily_images.py_ and set the model's assigned "model_4panel_XX" variable equal a repeat of one of the other model's names (preferably MPAS, unless MPAS is the problem).
  - If the U of Utah WRF model is not finished updating on the UW website, it may be finished updating on its own website (https://home.chpc.utah.edu/~pu/cpexaw/).
 If it's finished, then all you need to do is set _uutah_precipitation_animation = False_ and _UTAH_website = False_.
 You don't need to edit anything in _./supplementary/crop_edit_daily_images.py_
-    - If the U of Utah WRF 12Z model run isn't finished on either website, then search for "if switches['Utah_website']:" in _./supplementary/download_daily_images_all.py".
-In that code block, change the 12 in the two "url" variables to 00.
-The script will now download the earlier 00Z Utah model run instead.
+    - If the U of Utah WRF 12Z model run isn't finished on either website, then open _./supplementary/download_daily_images_all.py_ and change ” utah_ini_time = ‘12’ ” to ” utah_ini_time = ‘00’ ”.
+You should just have to comment and uncomment these lines, respectively.
     - If both the UWIN-CM and U of Utah WRF models are not working, follow the steps above, and also delete the day 1/2 TPW/Rain joint animation slides from the PowerPoint presentation.

 2. KeyError: '.......'
  - If you get a KeyError for an "if switches['......']:" line of code, then set the appropriate switch in _./supplementary/switches_download.txt_ to False.
 If the KeyError is for the UWIN-CM, U of Utah WRF, UC-Davis WRF, or NCAR MPAS model, then refer to #1 in Potential Script Errors.

 3. If you encounter any other issues that you can't resolve, then message Shun-Nan and Ben together on Slack, and they will do their best to help you.
+If they are not available, then you will need to figure out a solution.
+That may be just using some of the forecast websites directly in your presentation, rather than having their imagery be in a PowerPoint.

 -------------------------------------------
 # Steps for manually downloading the figures